Mobile Marketing in Nigeria: The New Marketing StrategiesAbbakin

 The industry regulator also between 2013 and early 2016 applied a price floor on voice and data tariffs in a bid to prevent the major operators from squeezing other competitors.

-These major telecom operators in Nigeria currently include:
+List of the major telecom operators in Nigeria:

 - MTN Nigeria Communications Limited,